-Surgeons in the Foregut Surgery Program are the first in the area to offer a brand new, innovative device designed to treat gastroesophageal reflux disease (GERD) – the LINX® reflux management system.
+Surgeons in the GERD and Gastrointestinal Surgery Program are the first in the area to offer a brand new, innovative device designed to treat gastroesophageal reflux disease (GERD) – the LINX® reflux management system.
 The LINX system is a small flexible band of interlinked titanium beads with magnetic cores designed to restore the body’s natural barrier to reflux in patients with GERD.

 Surgeons who specialize in the management of gastroesophageal reflux disease (GERD) at the Medical College of Wisconsin are the first in the area to offer a brand new, innovative device designed to treat GERD.
 The LINX® (Torax Medical Inc., Shorewood, MN) reflux management system is a new device recently approved by the Food and Drug Administration (FDA press release).